Visit Support Centre Visit Support Centre Find a Distributor Find a Distributor Contact us Contact us

 The carrier wave that the C/A code is modulated onto is at a much higher frequency however—1575.42 MHz.
 This means a single wave covers about 19 cm.
 If we could work out how many full waves there are between the satellite and the antenna, then it would be possible to calculate the distance much more accurately.
 In fact, if we know how many full waves there are, and it’s possible to measure partial waves (the phase angle) too, then we can be very precise.

-RTK Integer and RTK Float can be considered as two separate (but related) algorithms running concurrently within a system.
-If RTK Integer has a valid solution, the system switches to it (however the RTK Float algorithm continues running in the background).
-If RTK Integer subsequently becomes invalid, the system reverts back to RTK Float, which does not need to start again as long as the carrier phase lock is not lost.
+RTK Fixed and RTK Float can be considered as two separate (but related) algorithms running concurrently within a system.
+If RTK Fixed has a valid solution, the system switches to it (however the RTK Float algorithm continues running in the background).
+If RTK Fixed subsequently becomes invalid, the system reverts back to RTK Float, which does not need to start again as long as the carrier phase lock is not lost.

 Now we’ve reached the point in our ‘What is GNSS?‘ series where we’ve discussed how GNSS systems are generally easy to use, don’t drift and can achieve high levels of accuracy.
 But nothing in life is perfect, is it?
 So, what’s the down side?
 What most improves accuracy, and what are the limitations of GNSS?